Slang, dialect or language

 What is English slang?

 Slang is an informal and often colourful way of speaking.
 People may use a slang word because it’s short and easy to say.
 Or they might belong to a certain social group and not want other folk to understand what’s being said.
 Slang words and expressions, which never remain fixed or static for long, give speakers an alternative to standard forms of language.
-Here are some examples of genuine English slang words.

 The word slang originates from the French term ‘sale langue’ and means ‘dirty language’.
 By dismissing Scots as mere slang, we show little respect for the mother tongue of a large number of Scottish people.
 In addition we are failing to value the language skills of those many thousands of children who bring Scots to school.